vio1ator/audiblez/README.md

 ## Development with uv

 This repository is now uv‑managed for local development.
-Install prerequisites (`ffmpeg`, `espeak-ng`) via your OS package manager.
+Install prerequisites (`ffmpeg`) via your OS package manager.

 Basic workflow: